-All customer requirements need to be identified and implemented.
+All customer requirements need to be identified and implemented (this also applies for Customer Specific Requirements (CSR) for automotive projects).

 3.3.1 Feasibility Study and Component Review

 In the context of component review, technical documents (e.g., drawings, specifications, DC plant norms) created by Diehl Controls need to be analysed and confirmed by the supplier.
 The analysis, which is considered as a tool for Simultaneous Engineering, contains both a feasibility study of the planned product development project (only applicable to product development suppliers) and an investigation of the economic and actionable production ability (processes, materials, tolerances, parts, and characteristics with special procedure of furnishing proof etc.).
 The goal of the analysis is to give the supplier an opportunity to share his experiences and suggestions for the purpose of mutual benefits.
 Tools for the feasibility study include simulation, FEM, case studies, Design of Experiments etc.